-30- (The Wire)

-"-30-" is the series finale of the HBO original series The Wire.
-With a running time of 93 minutes, this tenth and final episode of the fifth season is the longest episode of the series.
-The episode was written by series creator/executive producer David Simon (teleplay/story) and co-executive producer Ed Burns (story).
-It was directed by Clark Johnson, who also directed the pilot episode and stars on the show.
-It aired on March 9, 2008.
+"-30-" is the series finale of the American television drama series The Wire.
+It is the tenth episode of the fifth season, and the 60th episode overall.
+Written by series creator/executive producer David Simon (teleplay/story) and co-executive producer Ed Burns (story), and directed by Clark Johnson (who also directed the pilot episode and stars on the show), the episode originally aired on HBO on March 9, 2008.
+This episode is the longest-running episode of the series, with a runtime of 93 minutes.
 The episode's writers were nominated for the Primetime Emmy Award for Outstanding Writing for a Drama Series.

 Plot

 Tommy Carcetti and his staff learn that the "serial killer" was a hoax.
 McNulty and Freamon, unaware that their scheme has been exposed, discover that Gary DiPasquale has leaked courthouse documents to Levy.
 When Freamon gives Pearlman the identity of the mole, she reveals her knowledge of the detectives' duplicity.

 Templeton calls 911, and claims there was an attempted kidnapping of an inebriated homeless man which he witnessed.
 When the police arrive, the man is too drunk to confirm or deny the claims, though an undercover officer at the scene confirms that Templeton made up the story.
 Marlo and his crew learn of Snoop's death and agree that Michael must be eliminated.
 Cheese posts bail and Marlo instructs him to hunt down Michael.
 Freamon informs McNulty that Daniels and Pearlman know about the hoax and the illegal wiretap.

 Levy goes through the Stanfield arrest warrants and realizes that the police used an illegal wiretap to decipher the code beforehand.
 McNulty, Bunk, and Greggs arrive at the scene of another homeless murder, and are distraught that McNulty's fictitious serial killer has inspired a copycat.

 Pearlman and Bond are told by Steintorf to quietly settle the Stanfield case out of court to keep the illegal wiretaps from being brought to light.
 Pearlman meets with Levy and uses a taped conversation given to her by Freamon to force him to settle.
-McNulty is confronted by Daniels and Rawls, who order him to quickly catch the copycat so that the press will assume he's the original killer.
+McNulty is confronted by Daniels and Rawls, who order him to quickly catch the copycat so that the press will assume he is the original killer.

 McNulty identifies a mentally ill homeless man as the killer and the Baltimore Police Department charge him with two of the six "murders".
 Carcetti holds a press conference taking credit for both the "serial killer's" capture and the Stanfield arrests, then promotes Daniels to Police Commissioner.
 However, after Steintorf once again requests that Daniels "juke the stats" to boost Carcetti's position on crime reduction, he refuses, and is forced to resign after Campbell threatens to expose his past wrongdoings.
-Cheese is killed by Slim Charles for his role in Proposition Joe's murder.
-Michael becomes a stickup man and robs Vinson in his rim shop, where Michael shoots Vinson in the knee to force him into surrendering his drug money.
+Sydnor vents his frustration to Judge Phelan in a scene mirroring McNulty and Phelan's interaction in the first episode.